+Resource mapping and management: P4 programs express resource usage in symbolic terms (e.g., IPv4 source address); compilers map such user-defined fields to available hardware resources and manage resource allocation and scheduling.

+Software engineering: P4 programs provide important benefits such as type checking, information hiding and software reuse.

+Component libraries: Manufacturer-supplied component libraries may be used to wrap hardware-specific functions into portable high-level P4 constructs.

+Decoupling hardware and software evolution: target manufacturers may use abstract target architectures to further decouple the evolution of low-level architectural details from high-level processing.

+Debugging: Manufacturers can provide their customers software models of a target architectures to aid in the development and debugging of P4 programs.

-P4 language evolution: versions v1.0/v1.
+P4 language evolution: comparison to versions v1.0/v1.1

-P4 language some significant backwards-incompatible changes to the language syntax and semantics.
+The P4 language went through some significant, backwards-incompatible changes to the language syntax and semantics.
 The language evolution is illustrated in Figure 3.
 In particular, a significant number of language constructs have been eliminated from the language and will be migrated into libraries.
 Examples include: counters, checksum units, meters, etc.

 The original complex language (74 keywords) has been thus transformed into a relatively small core language (40 keywords) accompanied by a core library of fundamental constructs which are necessary for writing almost all P4 programs.
 This core language is the subject of this specification.